 Fortunately, our times do not threaten a civil war.
-I am concerned, though, that Republicans and Democrats, liberals and conservatives, socialists and libertarians, city dwellers and rural folk continue to talk past each other, often in vindictive, mean-spirited tones.
+However, Republicans and Democrats, liberals and conservatives, socialists and libertarians, city dwellers and rural folk continue to talk past each other, often in vindictive, mean-spirited tones.
 More importantly, we have lost a sense of working together for the common good.
 Indeed, we often work best in belittling or undermining others.

-I am not immune from this, being a progressive Christian and Democrat.
-The mere use of these labels indicates the same kind of divisions that plague our society.
-So, I am writing this blog to explore what the better angels of our nature, and the better angels of my nature, might look like in our common life and how we might get them to rise to the surface.
+I am not immune from this problem, but only further proof of it.
+I have snapped at or vilified those who disagree with me, no matter whether up close or far away.
+So, I am writing this blog to explore the better angels of our nature, and the better angels of my nature, to try and imagine what they might look like in our common life and how we might get them to rise to the surface.

 I’m a retired pastor in the United Methodist Church.
-Before going into the ministry at the age of 48, I was a lawyer in Austin, Texas and worked in and around the Texas Legislature as a lawyer and lobbyist.
-The light of my life is my wife, Maurie and our two children (actually, I am their stepdad), Ashlie and Andrew.
+Before going into the ministry at the age of 48, I was a lawyer in Austin, Texas.
+The light of my life is my wife, Maurie, and our two children (actually, I am their stepdad), Ashlie and Andrew.
 Right up there with them are my daughter-in-law, Ali, and two grandchildren, Caleb and Caitlyn.

 Maurie and I have live in the beautiful town of Meadowlakes, Texas, located in the Texas Hill Country about an hour west of Austin.